-In order to set an example of someone who doesn’t give into anger, you’ll need to be mindful of your emotions.
+In order to set an example as someone who doesn’t give in to anger, you’ll need to be mindful of your emotions.
 Your anger and fear are valid but cannot take over the situation.
 Counting to 10, taking a walk, or breathing deeply are common yet effective methods for calming yourself down.

 You’ve probably already lectured your teen at length about their attitude and seen no results because your son or daughter refused to listen.
 Although you truly want to warn your teen about the consequences of a bad attitude or destructive teen behaviour, you should listen instead.
 You can do this by being available without turning everything into a conflict.
 When you’re with your teen, don’t immediately start asking questions or criticizing.
 Give your teen a chance to speak.

 A weekly activity between you and your teen will help you learn how to talk to your teen casually.
 Pick an activity like grocery shopping, walking the dog, or going to an exercise class.
 Creating a confrontation-free space is key in learning how to talk to your teen.
 No one’s problems will be at the centre of the activity.
 You’ll just get to be two family members doing something.
 The regular togetherness creates an opportunity for your teen to feel accepted instead of judged.
 Gradually, your teen’s attitude might improve.